pswathi1995/Gallery_app/doc.rst

 	Admin:
 		* Admin will login and all the pictures irrespective of the batches will be displayed on the screen, and on clicking the portfolio, that particular student's profile is displayed.
+		* Pending approvals consisting of new registrations and updates is provided as a dropdown along with the count.
-		* Pending approvals consisting of new registrations, the list of new registrations is displayed.
+		* On clicking the new registrations the list of new registrations is displayed.
 		* Admin can view their profiles and can either approve or reject the request by the students.
 		* Same thing can be done for updates also.
 		* Admin can create batches.